StormyOasis/fish-food/README.md

 # fish-food
-Unity mini game: Swim and eat food for as long as possible
+Swim around eat and eat as much food as possible before you starve!

+A unity mini game as a learning exercise